kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

-# KEP-2579: Pod Isolation Policy
+# KEP-2579: PSP Replacement Policy (placeholder)

 <<[UNRESOLVED]>>

 The name of this feature / policy is open to discussion.
-Other options considered:
+Options considered:
+- Pod Isolation Policy
 - Pod Policy Check
 - Pod Security Standards
 - ~~Namsepace Security Policy~~ (there is a lot more to namespace security that is out-of-scope for this policy)